 Staying in Pilsen: Resistance and Challenges of the Mexican Community to Preserve Their Homes

-Large property tax hikes, urban displacement, gentrification, and loss of identity are affecting the Mexican neighborhood, which, however, is fighting to stay in their homes and maintain their culture.
+Tax hikes, displacement, and loss of identity affect the Mexican neighborhood, whose neighbors struggle to maintain their homes and culture

 Pilsen residents fight against high property taxes and displacement in this Chicago neighborhood.
 (Antonio Zavala / La Raza)